LucasS-05/SocialRefugees/README.md

 - User registration and login
 - Volunteer and organization registration
+- Password encrypting with bcrypt
+- Server security using JWT tokens
+- Ease of scalability thanks to MongoDB

+Roadmap:

+- Changing the profile picture
+- Refugee management using a "bucket", a collection where Non-profit Organizations (admins) can take under management individual groups and then publish them to the public collection where helpers can offer to help. ( due to legal reasons, we cannot welcome strangers into our homes just like that :) )
 - Search functionality to find volunteers and organizations
+- Creating groups (from refugees' POV)
 - Messaging system to communicate with volunteers and organizations
 - Donation system to support refugees